Portuguese conquest of Hormuz: Portuguese administration

-An account of the history of Hormuz was first published in Europe in 1569, when the Portuguese friar Gaspar da Cruz published in Évora the "Chronicle of the Kingdom of Hormuz", likely translated from original documents during his stay in the city; he included it in his Tratado das Cousas da China, the first European book with an exclusive focus on China.
+An account of the history of Hormuz was first published in Europe in 1569−1570, when the Portuguese friar Gaspar da Cruz published the "Chronicle of the Kingdom of Hormuz", translated from original documents during his stay in the city; he included it in his Tratado das Cousas da China, the first European book with an exclusive focus on China.
+It was first translated into English in the early 17th century by Samuel Purchas.

 Hormuz would remain a Portuguese client-state until the fall of Hormuz to a combined English-Persian force in 1622.